Labels

 Smart Labels

-In a Smart Label, you can use as many other labels as you like – also existing Smart Labels – and connect them through "and" or "or" links.
+In a smart label, you can use any number of other labels – including existing smart labels – and connect them using AND or OR links.

-All known settings of a label (e.g. weighting, substitution label) are also available for smart labels.
+All known label settings (e.g. weight, substitution label) are also available for smart labels.

 CSV